dat-ecosystem-archive/docs/docs/learn-more-ecosystem.md

 View [more on Github](https://github.com/search?utf8=%E2%9C%93&q=topic%3Adat&type=Repositories).

-## Modules We Like & Use
+## Related modules

-These modules we use throughout our applications:
+These modules are community-driven and can be used to implement a variety of distributed web applications with Dat.

-* [Choo](https://github.com/yoshuawuyts/choo) - A 4kb framework for creating sturdy frontend applications.
+* [kappa-db](https://github.com/kappa-db) - Small core database for multiwriter kappa architectures.
-* [neat-log](https://github.com/joehand/neat-log) - A neat cli logger for stateful command line applications Edit Add topics
+* [hypermerge](https://github.com/automerge/hypermerge#readme) - CRDT for merging multiple hypercore feeds.
 * [mirror-folder](https://github.com/mafintosh/mirror-folder) - Mirror a folder to another folder, supports hyperdrive and live file watching.